Infertility

 Immunological factors

-Some men produce antibodies to their own sperm, which prevent the sperm from penetrating the egg.
+Some men produce antibodies to their sperm, which prevent the sperm from penetrating the egg.
 The exact cause is not known but may be due to infection or vasectomy.

 Ejaculation disorders